zmax1360/Oauth2/Readme.md

- how to use Oauth2 using in memory
+ how to use Oauth2 using (in memory and password grant)